ASEAN-Japan Centre Logo DATA STUDIO

 Year Range Loading...

-Select countries for each axis
+Select countries for each axis to show / hide series data for Trade and FDI

 Trade integration varies significantly across the region, with some economies showing rapid globalization while others maintain more measured approaches to international connectivity.